isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

        <ol>
         <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">My employer does not pay my CPF.
 What can I do to qualify for Workfare Income Supplement (WIS)?</font></b></summary>Under the CPF Act, employers must contribute CPF if their employees earn more than $50 a month, regardless of whether the employee is employed on a permanent, part-time, contract or casual basis.<br><br>
 If your employer is not contributing CPF on your behalf, please approach your employer to clarify on the discrepancies.
 If your employer does not provide you with a satisfactory response, you can <a class="hyperlink" href="https://www.cpf.gov.sg/member/faq/growing-your-savings/saving-as-an-employee/how-can-i-lodge-a-report-for-non-payment-or-underpayment-of-cpf">lodge a report</a> with CPF Board.<br><br></details></li>
-<li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">I am earning close to $2,300, why are my Workfare Income Supplement payouts so low?</font></b></summary>The Workfare Income Supplement (WIS) scheme is targeted at older, lower wage Singaporean workers whose earnings are in the bottom 20% of the working population, with support also available for those earning slightly more.<br><br>
+<li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">I am earning close to $2,500, why are my Workfare Income Supplement payments so low?</font></b></summary>The Workfare Income Supplement (WIS) scheme is targeted at older, lower wage Singaporean workers whose earnings are in the bottom 20% of the working population, with support also available for those earning slightly more.<br><br>
-To best support lower wage workers, the WIS benefits are gradually reduced as the income levels of the workers increase nearer to the qualifying amount of $2,300.
+To best support lower wage workers, the WIS benefits are gradually reduced as the income levels of the workers increase nearer to the qualifying amount of $2,500.
 The gradual reduction ensures that the lower-wage workers do not see a sharp reduction in their WIS benefits when they upgrade their skills and begin to earn more.
-Taken together, the total amount of the income and the WIS payouts would still increase overall as one's income increases.<br><br>
+Taken together, the total amount of the income and the WIS payments would still increase overall as one's income increases.<br><br>
-From Work Year 2023, the qualifying income cap will be raised to $2500.
-Click <a href="/files/FAQs/Workfare%20Factsheet%20(From%20WY2023).pdf" class="hyperlink">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br></details></li>
+</details></li>
 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">I am earning $50 or less per month.
 What do I need to do to receive the Workfare Income Supplement (WIS)?</font></b></summary>You will be eligible for Workfare Income Supplement (WIS) if you meet all the other eligibility criteria and make voluntary CPF contributions for the monthly wages (where CPF contribution is exempted).<br><br>
 The voluntary CPF contribution amount varies, depending on one's age and the prevailing CPF contribution rates.
 Please <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index">write to us</a> with your particulars and supporting documents (i.e. payslips/employer's letter) so we can advise you on the amount to contribute:<br><br>
 On the online enquiry page,<br>